x893/STM32H747XIH6-CD/Code/ADC_DualModeInterleaved/readme.txt

   If compilation switch "WAVEFORM_VOLTAGE_GENERATION_FOR_TEST" is defined, the voltage input on ADC channel comes from the DAC channel.
 This means that, if they are different, ADC pin and DAC pin must be connected by a wire.

-STM32H747I-EVAL board LEDs are used to monitor the program execution status:
+STM32H747I-DISCO board LEDs are used to monitor the program execution status:
  - Normal operation: LED1 is turned-on/off in function of ADC conversion
    status:
     - Turned-off if ADC conversions have just filled up half of the buffer (DMA half-transfer interrupt has been triggered)
-    - Turned-on if ADC conversions have filled up the complete buffer (DMA transfer complete interrupt has been triggered) The buffer fill up carries on indefinitively.
+    - Turned-on if ADC conversions have filled up the complete buffer (DMA transfer complete interrupt has been triggered) The buffer fill up carries on indefinitely.
  - Error: In case of error, LED3 is toggling at a frequency of 1Hz.